nathanshearer/mvregex/readme.txt

     If you specify more than one of -f, -i, -n, only the final one takes effect.
   -p, --pretend
     Performs a dry run and prints out what files would be moved.
 No files are actually moved.
-This option will set the verbosity level to 1.
+This option will increase the verbosity level from 0 to 1.
   -v
     Show only the files that are moved.
 The same as --verbose 1.
   --verbose #
     Use more or less verbose output.
-Valid values are from 0 to 2 inclusive:
+Valid values are:
       0  Default.
-No output
+No output.
-      1  Show only the files that are moved
+      1  Show only the files that are moved.
-      2  Show all files that are processed
+      2  Show all files that are processed.

 Examples:
   Convert "JPG" extension to "jpg"